NeoGeographyToolkit/StereoPipeline/docs/tools/cam_gen.rst

 --distortion-type <string (default: "radtan")>
     Set the distortion type.
 Options: ``radtan``, ``transverse``.
 Only applicable when creating CSM Frame cameras (:numref:`cam_gen_frame`).

+--camera-center <double double double (default: NaN NaN NaN)>
+    The camera center in ECEF coordinates.
+If not set, the program will solve for it.

 --refine-camera
     After a rough initial camera is obtained, refine it using least squares.